Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for both parameters.
-The description adds no additional meaning beyond the schema, so baseline score of 3 is appropriate.
+Input schema provides 100% description coverage for both parameters (target and type).
+The description adds no extra meaning beyond what the schema already conveys, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.